Mohawk Valley Comets (ACHL): 1986-87 season

 The Comets started the season struggling, winning one game in their first nine.
 With the nearby Troy Slapshots failing to bring fans to the game (including one game that had an estimated 120 fans) and the inability for the team to pay several bills, the league decided to revoke the Slapshots' franchise on November 18, 1986.
 As a result, the league decided not have a dispersal draft for the league.
 Instead, they decided to give the Comets the rights to the former Slapshots players for ten days.
-Twelve players who had skated with the Slapshots would see ice time with the Comets throughout the season.
-The Comets would also fire coach Bill Horton.
-In his place, the Comets would hire Joe Selenski as their new coach and general manager.
-The Comets would go 22-22-3 under Selenski and make the playoffs.
-The Comets would eventually lose to the Virginia Lancers four games to three in the Payne Trophy Finals.
+Twelve players who had skated with the Slapshots saw ice time with the Comets throughout the season.
+The Comets also fired coach Bill Horton.
+In his place, the Comets hired Joe Selenski as their new coach and general manager.
+The Comets went 22-22-3 under Selenski and make the playoffs, and eventually lost to the Virginia Lancers four games to three in the Payne Trophy Finals.